 Getting People in the Right Positions

 Dan is excellent at seeing people’s potential and getting them into the right positions.
-When a new person comes to work at Walker, management obviously has some preconceived notions about them due to their resume and application.
-Dan teaches that what you have to remember is that there’s so much more to the person than what they say in an interview or what you see on their resume.
+He teaches that what you have to remember is that there’s so much more to the person than what they say in an interview or what you see on their resume.
 Finding out what people’s interests are and where their strengths lie is an important part of getting them in a position where they can thrive and help the company thrive.
 You can’t get someone into the right position without knowing them personally.

 For example, Dan has an employee who he’s learned needs a lot of detail about a task before he begins.
 Before Dan realized that, he didn’t fully realize the potential and talent of this employee.
 However, Dan has realized that once he has the details, this employee is always the best guy for the job and gets it done right.
-This employee has a tough exterior and without getting to know him, you’d never know that he is an incredible opera singer.
+This employee has a tough exterior.
+Without getting to know him, you’d never know that he is an incredible opera singer.
 Dan has been able to see him perform several times.
-Dan wouldn’t know all of these things about this individual had he not spent time getting to know him personally.
-Without getting to know him, he may have missed out on the benefits of an amazing employee as well as the chance to support his employee in another area of his life.
-Everyone has gifts and talents you wouldn’t have any idea about without getting to know them well.
-Many times, learning these talents will help you know where they fit within the business.
-Learning more about who they are outside of work can help you to build stronger relationships and trust with your employees.
-When you have these types of relationships, your employees will be more motivated and come through for your even more with their work.
+He wouldn’t know all of these things about this individual had he not spent time getting to know him personally.

 Meet Your Team Where They Are